Food – the Basic Need

 Is Giving Away Money Not Sufficient?

-What should be our approach and with what attitude should we undertake this noble act of feeding the hungry?
+the hungry?
 Let’s again understand this from yet another extract from the discourse of Sri Sathya Sai Baba:

 Money is of no help in developing good qualities.
 Sacrifice alone can develop noble qualities.
 It is only in sacrifice, there is real yoga.
 That is why it is said “thyagenaike amrutatthwamanasu (it is only by sacrifice that man can attain immortality).
 Today, however, people want bhoga (enjoy material comforts).
 By such bhoga, only roga (disease) will be contracted.
 They cannot attain yoga.
 Hence, you try to attain yoga by thyaga (sacrifice).
 Only then can you attain eternal joy.